wp-plugins/ibeducator/readme.txt

 * Memberships.
 * NEW: the courses shortcode.
 * NEW: edit the slugs for the courses archive, courses, lessons archive, lessons and course category.
+* NEW: course prerequisite.
+* NEW: course/membership payment action and filter hooks.

 == Installation ==